-Sanborn Oblique Analyst is a web-based oblique imagery viewer featuring a suite of tools designed for easy analysis of critical information in oblique imagery.
-The angles inherent to oblique imagery allow viewers to see not only the tops of objects, but they can see the sides as well, making all five views of objects (four-45 degree views and the nadir view) accessible for visual research and measurement.
+Sanborn Oblique Analyst is a web-based oblique imagery viewer featuring a suite of easy-to-use tools designed for real-time desktop analysis of information in oblique imagery.
+The angles inherent to oblique imagery allow oblique software users to see not only the tops of objects, but they can see the sides as well, making all five views of objects (four-45 degree views and the nadir view) accessible for visual research and measurement.

 SAMPLE OBLIQUE IMAGERY